Macon, GA Weekend Getaway

-You can tour this state-of-the-art Visitors center, view colorful exhibits and informative time-line, browse gifts in the souvenir shop and watch the exciting 12-minute video for a perfect introduction to Macon.
+You can tour this state-of-the-art Visitors Center, view colorful exhibits and an informative timeline, browse gifts in the souvenir shop and watch the exciting 12-minute video for a perfect introduction to Macon.
 Gather all of the information you need to make Macon memorable (Give 30 minutes).

 Dinner at The Rookery

-The Rookery is one of Macon's most noticeable landmarks and has been a gathering place since Jimmy Carter ascended the White House and Capricorn Records was a world known hit maker.
+The Rookery is one of Macon's most noticeable landmarks and has been a gathering place since Jimmy Carter ascended the White House and Capricorn Records was a world-renowned hit maker.
 Try one of their mouthwatering burgers and end your meal with a delicious milkshake.

 A new high definition surround sound system transforms the historic stage into an incredible concert venue for a variety of live music from rock bands to first-class musical tours.
 The historic Capitol Theatre first opened its doors in downtown Macon in 1916 and introduced fascinated audiences to the drama and glamour of the silver screen.

-Breakfast at Taste & See Shop & Gallery
+Breakfast at Taste and See Shop and Gallery

 Lunch at Ingleside Village Pizza